Revenue Operations Metrics: Chapter 2

 As Mollie Bodensteiner, the leader of revenue operations at Sound Agriculture, said:

-This ensures that everyone works toward the same objectives, fostering collaboration and cohesion.
+This ensures that everyone works toward the same objectives, fostering collaboration and cohesion and streamlining your reporting processes.

 Failing to do so can hinder your data and understanding of what works and what requires improvement.
 Molly said: